Fischetti22/CSCE580_IntroAI/Quiz3/Quiz3_Answers.md

 ## Q1: Search and Heuristics [10 points]

 ### a) What is an admissible heuristic?
 [2 points]
-- A heuristic function h(n) is **admissible** if it never overestimates the cost to reach the goal from node n
+- In plain terms, a heuristic is admissible if it never overestimates the true cheapest cost to the goal
-- In other words, h(n) ≤ h*(n), where h*(n) is the true optimal cost from n to the goal
+- Formally: h(n) ≤ h*(n) for all n (where h*(n) is the actual optimal cost)
-- **Admissible heuristics** are optimistic - they always underestimate or exactly estimate the actual cost
-- They guarantee **optimality** when used with **A* search**
+- Intuitively, it’s an “optimistic” estimate — at or below the real cost
+- With A*, an admissible h keeps the solution optimal

 ### b) Is h = 0 admissible?
 [2 points]
-- Yes, h = 0 is always admissible
-- Since the actual cost h*(n) is always ≥ 0, and 0 ≤ h*(n) for all nodes, the condition is satisfied
-- This heuristic provides no guidance (uninformed search), but it never overestimates
-- Using h = 0 makes A* equivalent to Dijkstra's algorithm (uniform cost search)
+- Yes — since actual costs are ≥ 0, h=0 never overestimates
+- It’s basically “no guidance,” so A* reduces to uniform-cost search (Dijkstra)
+- Admissible, but not informative; I treat it as a sanity-check baseline

 ### c) Is h = k (where k is any constant, e.g., k=1) admissible?
 [2 points]
-- No, we cannot say h = k is admissible without knowing the specific problem and value of k
+- Not in general — it depends on the problem and the value of k
-- If k > h*(n) for any node n, then the heuristic overestimates and is not admissible
-- For example, if k = 1 but the actual cost to goal from some node is 0, then h overestimates
+- Counterexample: if k=1 but you’re already at the goal (true cost 0), then h=1 overestimates
-- The heuristic h = k is only admissible if k ≤ h*(n) for all nodes in the problem space
+- h=k is admissible only if k ≤ h*(n) for every reachable state (a strong requirement)

 ### d) Given h1, h2, h3 with at least one admissible, what about min and max?
 [4 points]